cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 # K

+**Kit of parts drivetrain (n):** Antithesis to mecanum; A simple, sensible drivetrain configuration that you can actually win with. ~pabeekm

 # L

+**LabVIEW (n):** That language you always thought was too geeky for you until you realized how great it looked without those braces and big ugly classes.~pabeekm

 **Lead Quer (n.):** The person you apoligize to, and promise to be on time next time to when you are late to queing.~KosmicKhaos

 **LEDs (n.):** the thing that distinguishes the good teams from the bad teams in the eyes of scouters~Jalerre

 **LEDs(n):** Often times the reason your team is noticed by other teams.~Mrcope9

+**Lexan (n.):** A very strong, clear material.
+Despite it's high costs, it is claimed to be in many pits at competitions; if needed a neighboring pit will have a scrap of "such" for you to use.
+See acrylic.~ratdude747

 **Lone Star Regional (n):** Who are The Robonauts taking to Worlds?~Mrcope9